Exopandora/WorldHandlerPlugin/src/api/README.txt

-Copy the source of WorldHandler in this folder so the structure is as follows:
+If you want to run this in a dev environment then copy the source of WorldHandler in this folder so the structure is as follows:

 YOUR_PROJECT/
 └── src/